dev-alex-s/software-engineer-guidelines/README.md

 # software-engineer-guidelines
-Guidelines software engineers should practice for writing clean testable code.

 ## Objective

-To establish guidelines for software engineers to follow when writing and reviewing code.
+To establish guidelines for software engineers to follow when writing and reviewing clean testable code.

 ## Which metric to use